 Greater coordination between central and state governments around wind targets, supply chain utilisation and the definition of a clear market roadmap are some of the key actions needed to put India on a pathway to meet its decarbonsation and renewable energy goals.

-MEC+ and GWEC are holding a virtual report launch and webinar on 10th June at 16:30 to 17:30 IST, to join register here-Report Launch: India Wind Energy Market Outlook 2025
+MEC+ and GWEC organised a virtual report launch and webinar on 10th June, you can watch our webinar here: Abbreviated Webinar India Wind Energy Market Outlook 2025

 About MEC Intelligence (MEC+):